liteljaime/junior-infra-task/notes.md

  what the average age of feeld containers?

  how many containers are we running in a regular day? is that consider a lot for a prometheus server?

+ how many services do we run on average? is there a big change in the number depending on the day of the week?

+ do we need to scale up and down those services?